 January is a month filled with good intentions, willingness to succeed, and drive.
 The momentum triggered by a new year and promises to keep our resolutions transpires into all areas of life from working toward a promotion to eating healthier and taking better care of our relationships.
 By default, it's also the month where we often vouch to finally declutter our closets, get our kitchen cupboards organised, or conquer our bathroom product spillover.
 But while our intentions might be good and pure, our technique to achieving our goals may not be as solid as we think.

-To help you make the most of your decluttering and organizing goals this January, we tapped professional organizer Shira Gill to share with us the top five mistakes she always notices in her clients when they fail at organizing, and to help us come up with actionable solutions that ensure we will never relapse into a giant disorganized mess.
-Do you think you're making organizational mistakes that are keeping you from truly getting your clutter under control?
+To help you make the most of your decluttering and organising goals this January, we tapped professional organiser Shira Gill to share with us the top five mistakes she always notices in her clients when they fail at organizing, and to help us come up with actionable solutions that ensure we will never relapse into a giant disorganised mess.
+Do you think you're making organisational mistakes that are keeping you from truly getting your clutter under control?
 These tips will help.

-"Attempting to organize your belongings before thoroughly editing them will probably leave you feeling frustrated and overwhelmed," Gill says.
-"Remember, organized clutter is still clutter!
-Do yourself a big favor, and weed out outdated, broken, and unused items before starting to organize anything."
+"Attempting to organise your belongings before thoroughly editing them will probably leave you feeling frustrated and overwhelmed," Gill says.
+"Remember, organised clutter is still clutter!
+Do yourself a big favor, and weed out outdated, broken, and unused items before starting to organise anything."
 If you get stuck, she recommends asking yourself the following clarifying questions:

 - Would I buy this item for full price today?